utshomax/postman-docs/src/pages/docs/publishing-your-api/custom-doc-domains.md

     ![Adding a CNAME record](https://assets.postman.com/postman-docs/v10/custom-domains-add-cname.jpg)

-> The steps for adding TXT and CNAME records can vary depending on the domain registrar or DNS provider.
+> The steps for adding TXT and CNAME records can vary depending on the domain registrar or DNS provider and may look different than what's shown above.
 Check your provider's documentation if you need more help.

 ### Completing the verification